-A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
+A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in the statement of comprehensive income when the asset is derecognised or impaired.
+Interest income from these financial assets is recognised using the effective interest rate method.

-DI Fund assesses on forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
+DI Fund assesses on forward looking basis the expected credit losses ("ECLs") associated with its debt instruments carried at amortised cost.